toni-heittola/icassp2019-tutorial/README.md

     4. Start notebook from command prompt with command `jupyter notebook` (inside the `code_examples` directory), this opens browser interface.
     5. Open notebook file (*.ipynb) from the list
     6. Notebook is constructed from code and text cells, start from the top and execute cell by cell starting from first cell with `shift+enter`

 **Note** : Training of these systems is computationally rather heavy, and GPU accelerated training is advisable.
-(Make sure to install GPU enabled Tensorflow version)
+(Make sure to install GPU enabled Tensorflow version).
+Directory `code_examples/data/` contains pre-trained models (along with training history), and system outputs for the test set to allow only partial code execution.

 ## Changelog